bisq-network/bisq-website/_posts/2019-04-17-dao-launch-third-anniversary.md

 That was Monday.

 On Friday, Bisq celebrates 3 years in production.
-Volume trends indicate bitcoin-fiat volume in core markets is stronger than ever.
+Volume trends indicate bitcoin-fiat volume in core markets is stronger than ever, and Monero volumes have hit records recently too.

 So it's been a heck of a week.